 Gullible/Deluded: We recently learned that Trump genuinely believes the government of Ukraine hacked the Democratic party server (not Russia) and also worked against him in the 2016 election.
 He believes this because Putin told him so, and because (as Putin well understands) Trump’s fragile ego needs to believe it.

 Impeachable: No rational man or woman of integrity could fail to recognize that Trump committed the explicitly impeachable crime of bribery when he held out a White House meeting and military aid in exchange for an announcement of an investigation into Joe Biden and into a conspiracy theory that is the product of Russian disinformation.
 It was a betrayal of an American ally for the personal benefit of Trump and to the strategic benefit of Putin.
 If America is to be a virtuous nation, it cannot act approvingly.

 Admittedly, some Republicans don’t like Trump.
 But they support him because they like his policies.
 They like his immigration policies.
 They like his deregulation.
 But mostly, they like his tax cuts, and they suppose that low unemployment and the growing economy are the result.
 What they overlook, however, is that while tax cuts, deregulation, and increases in spending will boost the economy, it is only in the short term and at great expense to the future—at the expense of our children and grandchildren.

-The federal budget deficit will exceed a trillion dollars next year.
+The federal budget deficit now exceeds a trillion dollars per year.
 So, when the next recession comes, and it will, we are left with fewer options to mitigate the effects.
 It could lead to a deeper and longer recession, maybe even a depression.

 Similarly, deregulation comes with long-term costs—costs for our children to bear.
 Regulations are enacted for a reason—to protect us from unscrupulous and reckless actors and to preserve resources for future generations.